 Take a tour at Halloween, if you dare!
 Halloween tours begin three weeks before All Hallows’ Eve at Loftus Hall in order to accommodate the huge demand to tour Ireland’s most haunted house at this spooky time of year.
 It’s a spine tingling, nerve racking, unbelievable experience to share with friends and family.
 Book early to avoid disappointment.

-The historic Loftus Hall is celebrating its 666th Anniversary in 2016 and will see six members of the public along with Paranormal Investigators probe the dark secrets of the hall at various times during the year.
+The historic Loftus Hall celebrated its 666th Anniversary in 2016 and saw members of the public along with Paranormal Investigators probe the dark secrets of the hall at various times during the year.
 Paranormal lockdowns must be pre-booked online.
 A must for any believer or sceptic for that matter as you won’t be after this!LESS INFORMATION